Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Quantum wavefunction near Schwarzschild black hole

+In order to see the behavior of the wave function near the black hole, it is useful to visualize the solution.
 To this end, we solve the equation numerically and make plots.
 The probability density $\sqrt{g} |R(r)|^2 r^2$ in the radial direction is shown in Fig.~\ref{fig:free_radial}.

-We find that the wavefunction is most strongly attracted near the horizon.
-At the same time, the wavefunction exhibits overall shifts toward the black hole direction.
+We find that the wave function is most strongly attracted near the horizon.
+At the same time, the wave function exhibits overall shifts toward the black hole direction.
 Note that although $R(r)$ itself is finite at $r = a$, the probability density diverges at the horizon due to the factor $\sqrt{g} = \sqrt{\frac{r}{r-a}}$.
 It is also observed that the higher the energy, the more it is attracted toward the center.
-This can be confirmed by comparing the distance between any two peaks in the wavefunction.
+This can be confirmed by comparing the distance between any two peaks in the wave function.
 As the energy increases by $k=1, 5, 10$, the distances between any adjacent peaks become smaller.
-This is natural since the energy is the source of gravity.
+A naive interpretation of this fact is that objects with higher energy (mass) are attracted more strongly by gravity.
 These characteristic behaviors indicate that quantum particles are also strongly affected by gravity.
-The 3D plots in Fig.~\ref{fig:free_3d} clearly show how gravity affects the wavefunction.
+The 3D plots in Fig.~\ref{fig:free_3d} clearly show how gravity affects the wave function.
+Note that we employ real-valued solutions for $R(r)$.
+This means that the linear combination of the ingoing and outgoing modes produces the standing wave, resulting in the vanishing of the radial current of probability $j_r \propto R \del_r \bar{R} - \bar{R} \del_r R = 0$.

 In the following, we introduce an electric attractive force potential and examine a bound state in the black hole background.